Zambia May 7-12, 2023

 Undoubtedly the best way to experience South Luangwa is to be in your own (safari) vehicle.
 A Luangwa self-drive exploration and guided service when needed, gives you the freedom to plan for your own interests and move at your own pace plus adds the thrill of spotting wildlife at your leisure.
 Get out in the village and at various community projects and enjoy Zambian life.
 That’s why you have your “own” vehicle.

-Entrance fee for the SLNP is USD 25 per person per 24 hours and USD 35 for a private car entering the park.
+The entrance fee for the SLNP is USD 25 per person per 24 hours and USD 35 for a private car entering the park.
 Hours 06:00 to 18:00 hours.

 From Mfuwe/Croc Valley Camp you can proceed to the Nsefu sector.
 Do not forget to fill your fuel tank in Mfuwe.
 You follow the tarred road to Chipata and the local airport and after about 12km from Mfuwe, you turn left (you will see a signpost and two palm trees).
 After about 12km you will reach the gate of the National Park.
 If you are going to camp, then tell at the gate that you are on your way to Zikomo camp.
 Zikomo Camp is just outside the borders of the park.
 Right after the gate you turn left and follow the road (about 4 to 5 km) to Zikomo Camp.
-The Nsefu sector is part of the SNLP and considered by many as the most beautiful part of the park.
+The Nsefu sector is part of the SNLP and is considered by many as the most beautiful part of the park.
 After visiting Mfuwe, you can then return to Chipata (about 2 hours drive).
 Chipata is the capital of the Eastern Province and a good place to buy supplies and refuel.
 There are two supermarkets and lots of shops.

 You then can proceed to Mpika.
 In Mpika you can camp and get new supplies and fuel.
 From Mpika you can visit Kasanka NP (in November you will be able to see the daily migrations of millions of bats) or you can go up north.
 Recommended is to visit Shiwa Ngandu.
-A beautiful mansion built by an eccentric British gentleman (Stewart Gore Brown) a 100 years ago in the middle of nowhere.
-Camping you can near the hot water springs.
-The water is lovely and relaxing for at least a half hour dip.
+A beautiful mansion built by an eccentric British gentleman (Stewart Gore Brown) 100 years ago in the middle of nowhere.
+Camping you can be near the hot water springs.
+The water is lovely and relaxing for at least a half-hour dip.
 From here you can proceed for example to Tanzania (to Ruaha NP, also a place not to miss).

 North Luangwa National Park is only recently open for day trips